project-sunbird/project-sunbird.github.io/pages/features-documentation/resource_creation.md

   </tr>
   <tr>
     <td>1.
 Click <b>Edit Details</b> <br>2.
 Click the camera icon to add an image <br><b>Note</b>: For details, refer <a href="features-documentation/metadata_addingimages" target="_blank">Adding Image to Metadata</a> <br>3.
 Enter <b>Name</b> of the resource  <br>4.
 Enter <b>Description</b> of the resource
       <br>5.
 Enter <b>Keywords</b>.
 Keywords are ideas and topics that define content.
-Keywords aid in searching for content
+Keywords aid in discovering content
       <br>6.Select the following from their respective dropdown menus:
       <br>&emsp;a) <b>Curriculum</b>
       <br>&emsp;b) <b>Class</b>